byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 10) With respect to Eqn 8, Mr is defined as molar ratio y_H2O/y_CO2.
 Are the authors using y as a symbol for mole fraction rather than mass fraction as is conventionally done?

+	**This is correct.
+The molar ratio was defined using these variables by Bordbar et al. [10,11] for the WSGG model and have been retained for consistency.**

 10) Please remove the words "[INSERT RUNTIME COMPARISONS HERE]" on Page 10.

 	**This was a placeholder that should not have been included in the document.
 It has been removed.**